-For 2022, SRS calculated doses to two potential MEIs to demonstrate the Site complied with the EPA's 10 mrem/yr (0.1 mSv/yr) public dose limit for air emissions from DOE sites.
-One potential MEI was at the usual offsite location, near the Site boundary in the north compass point direction.
+For 2023, SRS calculated doses to two potential MEIs to demonstrate the Site complied with the EPA's 10 mrem/yr (0.1 mSv/yr) public dose limit for air emissions from DOE sites.
+One potential MEI was at the usual offsite location, near the Site's northern boundary.
 The second potential MEI was a worker at the Three Rivers Landfill.
 The EPA requires that the Site consider all exposure pathways (including food consumption) for the potential MEI, even for an industrial worker.